predsci/HipFT/README.md

 Therefore, if you are only running 1 realization, you should use 1 MPI rank.
 The number of ranks cannot be larger than the number of realizations.

-The code is parallelized with OpenACC/OpenMP/StdPar across each MPI rank.
+The code is parallelized with DC and OpenMP Target data directives across each MPI rank.

 ### Running HIPFT on GPUs ###